What is a Soft Credit Check?

 • Date of birth

-• Electoral roll info
+• Electoral roll data

 • Some details of your financial history